deeppavlov/DeepPavlov/docs/models/slot_filling.rst

 *Given an entity of a certain type and a set of all possible values of this entity type provide a normalized form of the entity.*

-In this component, the Slot Filling task is solved by Levenshtein Distance search across all known entities of a given type.
+In this model, the Slot Filling task is solved by Levenshtein Distance search across all known entities of a given type.

 For example, there is an entity of "food" type: